 The second type of synthesis involves seeking new anti-cancer agents through organic chemistry.
 Starting with compounds that are already known to have anti-cancer activity, like resveratrol and quercetin, new compounds are synthesized.
 In collaboration with our biology department, the compounds are tested for toxicity to cancer cells.

-The first involves temporary anions which are formed when a neutral compound accepts an electron.
+The project involves temporary anions which are formed when a neutral compound accepts an electron.
 These temporary anions are so named because they aren’t stable and lose the electron in a very short time, typically nanoseconds to picoseconds.
 Our research seeks to calculate the energies involved and determine how long the electron stays attached.
 Students working on the project learn to use sophisticated software, do some programming, and perform their calculations on powerful workstations.
 We hope that understanding these temporary anions may lead to the discovery of new reaction pathways.

 Analytical chemistry is about developing new methods of analyzing composition and molecular properties and about the analysis of unknown samples.
 We have several active projects of each type.

 Polyethylenimine (PEI) is a positively charged polymer that is known to bind with negatively charged DNA and has been extensively used for introducing genetic information into cells, as well as exhibiting antibacterial properties.
-While this system has been applied and used extensively, the mechanism of how PEI binds to DNA is still not fully understood.
+While this system has been applied and used extensively, the mechanism by which PEI binds to DNA is still not fully understood.
 Our particle charge detector is being used to develop reproducible methods for characterizing the charge properties of forms of PEI.

-Biochemistry focuses on the molecules used by living things to utilize energy, build structures and pass on genetic information.
+Biochemistry focuses on the molecules used by living things to utilize energy, build structures, and pass on genetic information.
 Recently there have been several projects in this area.

-During the pandemic, daily participation in social, school or extracurricular activities was dependent on feeling well.
+During the pandemic, daily participation in social, school, or extracurricular activities was dependent on feeling well.
 Any touch of illness might have signaled the need to self-isolate, often for several days as definite diagnostic tests required non-trivial time.
 Students used the polymerase chain reaction (PCR) to develop tests for SARS-CoV-2 spike protein genetic material.
 The focus was on optimizing the specificity while reducing the time required to make a positive identification.

 Using bioinformatics methodology to study the sequence and properties of proteins, another recent project in this area correlated the measured isoelectric points of 2,426 proteins with the composition of ionizable groups in the protein.
 This data allowed students to compare methods for protein isoelectric point prediction, a key feature in designing schemes for protein purification and understanding the water solubility of proteins under a variety of solution conditions.